tableau/TabPy/docs/tabpy-tools.md

 The setup file will install all of the necessary dependencies `(sklearn, nltk, textblob, pandas, & numpy)` and deploy all of the prebuilt models located in `./models/scripts`.
-For every model that is successfully deployed a message will be printed to the console
+For every model that is successfully deployed a message will be printed to the console:

 ```sh
 "Successfully deployed PCA"